Skip to main content

 (Don't know if a class is UPPER division?
 At UCSD, they are numbered 100-199)

-So how many upper division courses can overlap between two double majors?
+So how many upper division courses can overlap between double majors?

 The simplest answer is--usually--TWO courses.

-This is because 10 upper-division courses (40 units) must be unique to each major.
+This is because all majors have a minimum of 12 upper division courses, and double majors must have 10 upper-division courses (40 units) that are unique to each major.

-12 classes - 10 unique classes = 2 overlapping classes.
+So: 12 classes - 10 unique classes = 2 overlapping classes allowed.

 Example